 - The term “hybrid cloud” refers to a strategy of combining public and private clouds in order to get the benefits of both options.

 Seventy-five percent of organizations have adopted the private cloud in some fashion.
-Below, we’ll discuss the top 4 reasons that organizations choose private cloud in a private data center.
+Below, we’ll discuss the top 4 reasons that organizations choose private cloud in private data centers.

 Using the private cloud gives you dedicated infrastructure with protected access, with more agility to make the right choices in terms of access, compliance and physical protection.
 With the right protocols, compliance and security software, your data and intellectual property can be as or more secure in a remote private data center or private data center suite, as if it were located on-premises.